Tomkata/EventHub/README.md

 # EventHub

-A web-based event management system built with ASP.NET Core MVC as a university course project.
+A web-based event management system built with ASP.NET Core MVC as a SoftUni course project.
 The application allows users to browse events, organizers to create and manage events, and administrators to oversee the platform.

 ## Architecture